 This course is designed specifically for educational leaders responsible for analyzing district student data.
 There are no statistical prerequisites for this course.
-In this 10 lecture course we start with describing data and looking at correlations and end with multivariate regression analysis.
+In this ten-lecture course, we begin by describing data and looking at correlations and end with multivariate regression analysis.
 The key resources for the course are:

 During the course, participants build on existing templates to create two syntax files.
-The first one imports and cleans the data that you have access to.
-The second one runs a report.
-Both syntax files are annotated thoroughly so that the year after the course your team can replicate the merging, cleaning, and reporting process.
-The goal is to establish a system which will allow your district to flexibly use data across grade levels to answer important questions and inform your strategic vision.
+The first imports and cleans the data to which you have access.
+The second runs a report.
+Both syntax files are annotated thoroughly so that the year after the course, your team can replicate the merging, cleaning, and reporting process.
+The goal is to establish a system that will allow your district to flexibly use data across grade levels to answer important questions and inform your strategic vision.

-The report Participants in the data course each create their own reports to answer questions that are the most relevant for their school.
+The participants in the data course each create their own reports to answer questions that are the most relevant for their school.
 Here are some examples from our most recent participants.